-AeroPress is a portable coffee maker that is small, lightweight, and made of plastic so it won’t break – perfect for van life.
-If you really want to be the best, get the Porlex manual coffee grinder to go along with it for the ultimate fresh cup of coffee!
+AeroPress is a portable coffee maker that is small, lightweight, and made of plastic so it won’t break – a great gift idea for van life!
+If you really want to be the best, get the stainless steel Porlex manual coffee grinder to go along with it for the ultimate fresh cup of coffee.

-2. Dish Drying Mat.
-If you want to get something more practical for the kitchen, a dish drying mat is always a great go-to gift.
+If you want to get something more practical for the kitchen, a dish-drying mat is always a great go-to gift.
 Not many van lifers have one but it’s a lifesaver for washing and cleaning dishes in a van.

 While most people use towels for laying out dishes to dry, towels can stay damp and warp wooden countertops over time.
 It’s not something we even thought about (until it was too late).
-Impress your van life friend with a must-have gift by getting them a dish drying mat!
+Impress your van life friend with this must-have gift by getting them a dish-drying mat!

-3. Collapsible Food Containers.
-Space is always a limiting factor when it comes to living in a van.
-These super handy food storage containers are collapsible and can help save space in the fridge and kitchen cabinets – something that every van lifer can appreciate!
+Storage space is always a limiting factor when it comes to living in a van.
+These super handy food containers are collapsible and can help save space in the fridge and kitchen cabinets – something that every van lifer can appreciate!

-5. Cutting board.
-Van lifers do a lot of cooking so a cutting board is always a solid gift that they’ll get a lot of use out of.
+Van lifers do a lot of cooking so a cutting board is always a solid gift that every campervan owner will appreciate.
 You can go functional with a foldable plastic cutting board or go decorative with a wooden one.